 The manufacturer had six detergents and three concentrations for each detergent to evaluate in an ultrasonic cleaning process.
 Eighteen tests were required to determine which detergent at which concentration level would be the most effective for cleaning the dirty metal components.

 The chart below shows how this carbon-to-nickel ratio changes with the cleaning process.
-There is a clear difference between the detergents’ abilities to properly clean the surface of the metal.
+There is a clear difference between the detergents’ abilities to clean the surface of the metal properly.

 Measuring Cleanliness in Real Manufacturing Processes